alikrugl/TodoList/README.md

 ### Docker

-Also this project includes docker setup
+Also this project includes docker setup ( .env file is required )

 ```
+$ docker-compose build
 $ docker-compose up
 ```